 Temperament refers to behaviour.
 Physical behaviour: energetic, lethargic, aggression/biting and state of health.
 Psychological behaviour: fear, anxiety and level of social conditioning.

 Additional charges will apply for the extra time, products and equipment involved in de-matting unmaintained coats and for dogs whose, temperament or health also requires more time to complete.
 Aggressive dogs are not accepted.
-As a salon which champions Responsible Dog Ownership, we do not remove (shave off) matted/felted coats due to owner neglect.
+As a salon which champions Responsible Dog Ownership, we may decline service to remove (Clip off/shave off) matted/felted coats due to owner neglect, conditions apply.

 The health and condition of a dogs coat and skin are the responsibility of the owner (along with its socialisation, training, physical and psychological state of health.)
 Professional grooming plays an important role in the commitment undertaken when choosing any breed of dog.
 This level of commitment is evident in the condition of the coat due to effective home grooming and temperament due to socialisation & training.

 We can arrange an appointment to meet the owner and dog for a free consultation before the first grooming appointment to assess condition and temperament.
 A health check and coat assessment are always carried out prior to each grooming session with the owner or carer present or we will contact you if the coat is found to be in a neglected condition once grooming commences.

 This will be determined by taking all factors into consideration.
 A well-cared-for dog, which is maintained in a reasonable condition between grooming appointments and exhibits normal behaviour, is usually the price shown in our Price Guide.
 All dogs and puppy introductions are assessed and priced individually and on an on-going basis.

 If we cannot safely complete your dog within the guidelines of the animal welfare act 2006 due to behaviour, aggressive or otherwise, we will call you to let you know.
 Fee’s will apply.